Canary Islands - Yachting Essentials

 • Camping Gaz canisters can be exchanged at the local fuel station.

-The filling is done in Lanzarote at the Arrecife DISA plant (ask in marinas for the availability of delivery service) from 9 am – 3 pm weekdays.
+In Lanzarote, gas bottle filling is done at the Arrecife DISA plant (ask in marinas for the availability of delivery service) from 9 am – 3 pm weekdays.

 In Las Palmas de Gran Canaria filling is done at the DISA Salinetas plant from 9 am – 11 am weekdays.
 Maximum 2 bottles per person.
 Most propane bottles/tanks can be filled here.
 Cruisers have, however, had mixed experiences here (see report) and the number of bottles permitted, and types of valves seem to vary depending on who serves you on the day.
 For directions see DISA.

-Note: In 2014 the DISA plants on Lanzarote or Fuerteventura could NOT refill 3.9Kg Calor gas bottles.
+Note: Since 2014 the DISA plants on Lanzarote and Fuerteventura could NOT refill 3.9Kg Calor gas bottles.
 It appears this situation has not changed.

 Fuel